Final report for FNE20-957

 Education & Outreach Activities and Participation Summary

-In December we sent out letters to several organic apple growers and to some educators which were either advisors on this grant or people we discussed the grant with which contained the information described in the previous section on the apparent success we had with Oxidate trunk and limb treatments in reducing Marssonina Leaf Blight on Goldrush apple trees.
-Due to the extension of the grant into 2021 , and the lack of many conferences this year any outreach presentations or articles/press releases were delayed until next fall and winter.
+In December 2020, we sent out letters to several organic apple growers and to some educators which were either advisors on this grant or people we discussed the grant with which contained the information described in the previous section on the apparent success we had with Oxidate trunk and limb treatments in reducing Marssonina Leaf Blight on Goldrush apple trees.
+We requested that, if possible, they try some of our techniques at their sites.
+Due to the extension of the grant into 2021 , and the lack of many conferences this year due to COVID, any additional outreach presentations or articles/press releases were delayed.